 sudo systemctl disable vncserver-x11-serviced.service

-For equivalent commands for Raspbian Wheezy (which is based on Debian 7, and uses
+For equivalent commands for Raspberry Pi OS (previously called Raspbian) Wheezy (which is based on Debian 7, and uses

 initd), see this page.

 Troubleshooting VNC Server

 You may want to do this if: